gjedeer/check_permissions/README.markdown

 check_permissions.py [path] [username]

-Check is _path_ is accessible by _user_

-If not, highlight which permissions are conflicting
+Check is _path_ is accessible by _user_.
+If not, highlight which permissions are conflicting.

-_Path_ defaults to current working directory
+* _Path_ defaults to current working directory

-_User_ defaults to current user
+* _User_ defaults to current user

 ---------------------